-- Location: Approximately 5 miles west/south west of Hill City, on both the east and west sides of Newton Fork road mostly north of Reno Gulch road with a portion south of Reno Gulch road.
-As well as Odakota Mountain, west of the Medicine Mountain Boy Scout Camp. - Project Size: 9,136---Will be completed over multiple seasons. - Prescription: The goal of the Long Draw Prescribed Fire is to Establish and maintain a mosaic of vegetation conditions over the project area.
+- Information Contact: Jeremy Dalman 605/343-1567 - Target Date for Burn: Sept 15 April 1 - Location: Approximately 5 miles west/south west of Hill City, on both the east and west sides of Newton Fork road mostly north of Reno Gulch road with a portion south of Reno Gulch road.
+As well as Odakota Mountain, west of the Medicine Mountain Boy Scout Camp. - Project Size: 6,500 acres yet to be completed---Will be implemented over multiple seasons. - Prescription: The goal of the Long Draw Prescribed Fire is to Establish and maintain a mosaic of vegetation conditions over the project area.
 This project will lessen the severity and extent of future wildfires in the project area by breaking up the continuity of dead, downed fuels, ultimately reducing those fuel loads.
 Fire will also be utilized as a tool to thin pine regeneration and increase canopy base heights.
 Additionally, this burn will stimulate browse for big game species.